pa2si/tortuga/README.md

-v 0.11.0
+v 0.11.1

 What's new:

-- internationalization implementent and working teswise with the "about" menu button
-- all images are now served from cms. no files are served anymore from public folder.
+html lang is now dynamic

 Done:

-- major content now served from Storyblok CMS
+- Major content coming from Storyblok CMS including all images
+- internationalization implementent and working testwise with the "about" menu button
 - Custom Google Fonts
 - margin for section container in mobile version
 - Header with Navbar